Redmond in Sevier County, Utah — The American Mountains (Southwest)

 Location.
 39° 0.366′ N, 111° 51.88′ W. Marker is in Redmond, Utah, in Sevier County.
 Marker is at the intersection of West Main Street and North Center Street, on the right when traveling west on West Main Street.
+Marker is on the northwest corner.
 Touch for map.
-Marker is on the northwest corner.
 Marker is in this post office area: Redmond UT 84652, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 333 times since then and 30 times this year.
+It was originally submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 367 times since then and 8 times this year.
 Photos: 1, 2, 3, 4. submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.